EskelandLab/ANDA/README.md

 # Automated Neuronal Differentiation Analyzer

 Automated Neuronal Differentiation Analyzer (ANDA) is an image analysis tool used for analysis of microscopy images from 2d neuronal cell cultures.
 The pipeline is a series of Python scripts executed in succession by Snakemake.
-Important metrics in neurodevelopment, namely cell bodies, neurites, neurite branching points and network topology are retrieved from images and analysed using [Fiji](https://imagej.net/Fiji/Downloads).
+Important metrics in neurodevelopment, namely cell bodies, neurites and neurite attachment points are retrieved from images and analysed using [Fiji](https://imagej.net/Fiji/Downloads).

 ## Installing